 It can be.
-This service is provided by a Registered Physiotherapist, therefore, if your Health Benefits Plan covers physiotherapy then you can submit your official receipt for reimbursement.
-The amount reimbursed will depend on the type of Plan you have.
-Please check your Plan for Physiotherapy coverage.
+This service is provided by a registered physiotherapist within the physiotherapist’s scope of professional practice, therefore, if your Health Benefits Plan covers physiotherapy then you can submit your official receipt for reimbursement.
+The amount reimbursed will depend on the type of plan you have.
+Please check your plan for physiotherapy coverage.

-No. In the Province of Alberta you do not need a referral from a Physician to see a Registered Physiotherapist, therefore, a referral is not required for this type of Physiotherapy that integrates yoga, as it is delivered by a Registered Physiotherapist.
-However, some Health Insurance Plans require a Physician’s referral in order to reimburse you.
-Please check if your Plan requires this.
+No. In the province of Alberta you do not need a referral from a physician to see a registered physiotherapist.
+A referral is not required for this physiotherapy approach that integrates yoga, as it is delivered by a registered physiotherapist.
+However, some Health Insurance Plans require a physician’s referral in order to reimburse you.
+Please check if your plan requires this.

-Your first Physio-Yoga Therapy session will include a complete physiotherapy assessment so that an individualized treatment plan can be developed to accurately address your specific needs and valued goals.
-The assessment includes an in depth interview (which I like to call your ‘narrative review’) and a thorough physical examination to assess movement, breathing, awareness and how these may be relevant to your pain, condition or other issue(s).
-Sometimes special physical tests commonly used in physiotherapy (non-invasive) are indicated to help make a physiotherapy diagnosis as appropriate.
+Your first session will include a complete physiotherapy assessment so that an individualized treatment plan can be developed to accurately address your specific needs and valued goals.
+The assessment includes an in depth ‘interview’ (spending time with you in conversation and discussion) to help understand your complaints, situation, expectations, values and goals.
+A thorough physical examination is included to assess movement, breathing, awareness and how these may be relevant to your pain, condition or other issues.
+Sometimes special physical tests commonly used in physiotherapy (non-invasive) are indicated to help make an appropriate physiotherapy diagnosis.

 The recommended treatment plan is created, reviewed and discussed together.

 The treatment length of your first session will depend on the length of time taken for your assessment.

 1.5 hours is the total time for the first session.